vrm-c/vrm.dev/docs/univrm/error/index.md

-# エラー情報
+# ErrorInfo

-- 既知のエラー
+- Known errors
-- UniVRM の特定のバージョンのエラー
+- Errors in specific versions of UniVRM
-- Unity の特定のエラーメッセージ
+- Specific error messages in Unity